AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 * Once the session has expired, the quiz import workflow will be triggered after the scheduled duration.
 * Wait until the schedule is triggered and the processing is complete.
 To check the processing status from the Integration admin side, you can view the **Execution Status** within the Adobe Connect connector to watch the progress.
 Once the execution is successful, the status will change to&nbsp;**Completed**.

-* The admin then choose the Prime Course created previously.
+* The admin then choose the&nbsp;Learning Manager Course created previously.
 The admin sees the following:

    * **Attendance & Scoring** -Displays the final quiz score and the attendance status.
    * **L2 Quiz Score**